To determine the correct parameter only a good connection to the measuring instrument is not enough.

 p(4,2 ms) = 1,563 W

-The instantaneous voltage and current may always be multiplied to calculate the instantaneous power.
+At a certain time, the instantaneous voltage and current can always be multiplied to calculate the instantaneous power.

-The average value is a very important parameter in the electronics.
-Universal meters in the DC-range measuring this average voltage or current.
-Also the average value of an AC voltage or current is determined in this input coupling.
-In case of a symmetrical AC voltage the meter will indicate 0 V, what is correct.
+The average value, also called the mean value, is the most commonly used parameter.
+If a multimeter is set for measuring DC-values, the average voltage or current is measured.
+Also the average value of an AC voltage or current is measured when the meter is set to DC.
+In case of a symmetrical AC voltage the multimeter will indicate 0 V, which is the correct value.

-The average value is essentially nothing more than the sum of all products of the instantaneous values x and the infinitely small time dt divided by the period T where is measured.
-This summation with infinitely small time steps are called integrate.
+The average value is the sum of all products of the instantaneous values x multiplied by the infinitely small time dt divided by the period T wherein is measured.
+This summation with infinitely small time steps is called integrate.
 In general written as:

 [equ.
 4]

-x for example can represent the voltage or current.
-Filled in for voltage:
+X for example can represent the voltage or current.
+Filled in for the voltage:

 [equ.
 5]

-A multimeters in the DC-range measures the average value of the voltage or current.
-In digital meters, this average established by means of an RC-filter.
+As mentioned before, a multimeter selected into a DC-range measures the average value of the voltage or current.
+In digital meters, this average established by means of a RC-filter.
 This is the input signal continuously averaged over the RC-time.
 In formula form:

 [equ.
 6]

-Equation 3 showed that the product of the aneous voltage and current produce the instantaneous power.
-If these instantaneous powers p(t) multiplied by the infinitely small time dt are continuously summed, it will return the energy in the system since t = 0 s:
+Equation 3 shows that the product of the instantaneous voltage and current results in the instantaneous power p(t).
+If these instantaneous powers multiplied by the infinitely small time dt are continuously summed, it will return the energy in the system since t = 0 s:

 [equ.
 7]

-Indeed, energy is the power times the time: E = P·t.
-And energy packets may always be added together.
+Indeed, energy is the power multiplied by time: E = P·t, and energy packets may always added together to calculate the total energy.

-Figure 3 is the time period T indicated.
-The energy at this time (0...T s) that is put in the system is indicated by Eper and will be calculated as follows:
+In figure 3 the time period T is indicated.
+The energy inside this time (0...T s) that is put into the system is indicated by Eper and will be calculated as follows:

 [equ.
 8]

-The power over a certain time period is equal to the total amount of energy divided by time in where this is measured:
+The average power over a certain time period is equal to the total amount of energy within that time divided by time in wherein is measured:

 [equ.
 9]